GTMStack

 Start with a Data Dictionary

-Before writing a single mapping rule, document every field in both systems: field name, data type, picklist values, whether it is required, and who owns it.
+Before writing a single mapping rule, document every field in both systems: field name, data type, picklist values, whether it’s required, and who owns it.
 This sounds tedious.
 It is.
-It is also the single most effective way to prevent mapping errors.
+It’s also the single most effective way to prevent mapping errors.

 Pay special attention to data type mismatches.
 Salesforce uses multi-select picklists with semicolon-delimited values.
 HubSpot uses multi-select with semicolons too, but the internal storage format differs.
 A field that looks identical in both UIs may require transformation logic at the integration layer.